-The energy needs of most of the developed countries in the western world are increasing at a modest level.
-However, in underdeveloped countries, where the economy is booming, energy demands are increasing dramatically, e.g., in China and India.
-Figure 1.1 shows the gross domestic product (GDP) growth rate of the countries of the world in 2009.
-Most of the growth occurred in Asia.
-Africa and South America experienced some growth in areas while the US did not experience much growth.
-However, if many of the third world countries were to dramatically increase their standard of living, there are estimates that worldwide energy consumption would double (the world uses ~13 TW).
+The energy needs of most of the advanced economies in the Western world are increasing at a modest level.
+However, in some of the developing economies, where the economy is booming, energy demands are increasing dramatically, e.g., in India.
+Figure 1.2 below shows the latest gross domestic product (GDP) growth rate of the countries of the world in April 2022.
+While advanced economies had a 3.3% annual percent change in real GDP growth, emerging and developing Asia had a 5.4% annual percent change in real GDP growth with India having an 8.2% annual percent change in real GDP growth.
+However, if many of the third-world countries were to dramatically increase their standard of living, there are estimates that worldwide energy consumption would double (the world uses ~13 TW).
 But where would that energy come from, particularly since there aren't huge stockpiles of crude oil sitting around?
 Petroleum cannot supply it all, and neither can natural gas or coal.